Pharmacology of nitric oxide

 NO release by molsidomine

-Molsidomine is an alternative NO-releasing drug that does not require metabolism by cytochrome P450, and therefore is less prone to the development of tolerance.
+Molsidomine is an alternative NO-releasing drug that does not require metabolism by cytochrome P450 or aldehyde dehydrogenase, and therefore is less prone to the development of tolerance.
 The left panel shows the mechanism of NO release: Enzymatic hydrolysis of molsidomine yields linsidomine, which then decomposes spontaneously.
 The final step depends on O2 and yields both NO and superoxide.

 As we had seen above (slide 8.6), superoxide can combine with NO to form peroxynitrite.
 Accordingly, in order to render the NO released by linsidomine available for the activation of guanylate cyclase, superoxide must be scavenged.
 This is illustrated in the experiment in the right panel, which shows that appreciable amounts of cGMP are formed downstream of linsidomine decay only in the presence of scavenging agents such as superoxide dismutase (SOD) or glutathione (GSH).
 Figure prepared from original data in .

 The activity of iNOS in inflammation is potentially destructive and contributes to tissue damage in rheumatism and other autoimmune diseases; therefore, inhibiting iNOS is potentially useful.
 To make this work, it is important to avoid inhibition of eNOS and nNOS.
 While most available NOS inhibitors, such as l-N-nitroarginine-methyl ester (l-NAME) inhibit all NOS isoforms, some are selective for iNOS.
 One such drug the experimental inhibitor GW274150.

 In the experiment on the right, the effectiveness of GW274150 was studied in a mouse model of inflammation.
 Collagen-induced arthritis can be provoked in mice by injecting their paws with bovine collagen type II, to which the mice then mount an immune reaction that leads to swelling and inflammation.